You are here

 Alyssa has fourteen years of experience working in the field of natural resources, in IT, research, education and project management.
 Alyssa received a B.A. in Spanish and environmental science in 2000 from Smith College and an M.S. in wildlife conservation and management from the University of Arizona's School of Natural Resources and the Environment in 2008.
 Her thesis explores the relationship between food availability and reproductive investment in terns, as well as breeding bird use of wetlands in the northern Gulf of California.

-Sara Schaffer works for the USA-NPN as a Website designer and developer, working on website modifications using drupal.
+Sara Schaffer works for the USA-NPN as a Participant Services Specialist.
 She has experience with graphic design, photography and publishing.
 She creates, formats and edits several of the documents produced by the NPN.
 Sara also provides support by completing various tasks related to daily operations and procedures.
-Her work varies depending on the tasks and events occurring in the NCO.

 Sara is a born and raised Tucsonan, and received her B.S. in Microbiology from the University of Arizona in May 2010.
-In her free time, she enjoys the company of her dog, traveling, hiking, canyoneering, yoga and cycling.
-Sara teaches indoor cycling, weightlifting and yoga for a few local gyms, and rides the annual Tour de Tucson.
+In her free time, she enjoys the company of her dog, cycling, yoga, acro yoga, traveling, fire dancing and canyoneering.
+Sara teaches indoor cycling, weightlifting and yoga for a few local gyms, and is a circus arts performer.

 Jeff Switzer will be using his programming skills to enhance and debug all aspects of the USA-NPN's IT infrastructure.
 His duties range from solving problems with the mobile apps to creating features for the website to optimizing the database.
 He assists the USA-NPN team in making processes and functionalities more efficient and more adept to handling observer’s needs.